Erzya language

-The Erzya language (эрзянь кель, eŕźań keĺ, /myv/), also Erzian or historically Arisa, is spoken by approximately 300,000 people in the northern, eastern and north-western parts of the Republic of Mordovia and adjacent regions of Nizhny Novgorod, Chuvashia, Penza, Samara, Saratov, Orenburg, Ulyanovsk, Tatarstan and Bashkortostan in Russia.
+The Erzya language (эрзянь кель, /myv/), also Erzian or historically Arisa, is spoken by approximately 300,000 people in the northern, eastern and north-western parts of the Republic of Mordovia and adjacent regions of Nizhny Novgorod, Chuvashia, Penza, Samara, Saratov, Orenburg, Ulyanovsk, Tatarstan and Bashkortostan in Russia.
 A diaspora can also be found in Armenia and Estonia, as well as in Kazakhstan and other states of Central Asia.
 Erzya is currently written using Cyrillic with no modifications to the variant used by the Russian language.
 In Mordovia, Erzya is co-official with Moksha and Russian.

 The language belongs to the Mordvinic branch of the Uralic languages.
 Erzya is a language that is closely related to Moksha but has distinct phonetics, morphology and vocabulary.

 Phonology

 Consonants

 The following table lists the consonant phonemes of Erzya together with their Cyrillic equivalents.